Conservative Care Often Isn't What It Seems

-Let's take my favorite subject, a knee injury.
-The data show that if a patient twists their knee, hears a pop and the knee swells, then there is a 90 percent chance that a significant injury to the meniscus, articular cartilage or ligaments has occurred.
-Current understanding of these tissues is that they are crucial to knee function, rarely heal on their own and are best treated with surgical repair as soon as is practical.
+For knee injuries, the data shows that if a person twists their knee, hears a pop, and the knee swells, there is a 90 percent chance that a significant injury to the meniscus, articular cartilage, or ligaments has occurred.
+Our current understanding of these tissues is that they are crucial to knee function, rarely heal on their own, and are best treated with surgical repair as soon as is practical.

 In the case of the meniscus cartilage, a tear that results in the patient hearing a pop and the knee swelling means a significant portion of the tissue has been torn.
 This won't heal on its own.
-Non-operative care such as physical therapy means that the torn tissues are exposed to repetitive motion, which, in this instance, further damages the tissue beyond the ability of the surgeon to repair it.
+Non-operative care (such as physical therapy) means that the torn tissues are exposed to repetitive motion, which can further damage the tissue—often beyond the ability of the surgeon to repair it.
 Unrepaired meniscus tears lead to arthritis.
 Not very conservative!
 Early repair or replacement of the meniscus with donor tissue, on the other hand, can effectively treat and prevent the progression.

-In the case of the ligaments such as the ACL, the longer the knee is left unstable, the more the secondary restraints, the ligaments on the side of the knee, become stretched and the higher the chance of a secondary injury to the supporting structures such as the meniscus.
-This leads to a worse result when surgery is eventually performed, even more so if the patient is young.
+In the case of ligaments (such as the ACL), the longer the knee is left unstable the more the secondary restraints—i.e., the ligaments on the side of the knee— become stretched.
+This raises the chance of a secondary injury to the knee’s supporting structures, such as the meniscus.
+It can also lead to a worse result when surgery is eventually performed; even more so if the patient is young.

 The same is true for the articular cartilage, the bearing surface of the joint.
-Acute damage that leads to knee swelling never heals.
-Articular cartilage has no nerve supply (it is aneural) and so the damage may not initially be painful, but if left unrepaired, the lesions expand into early arthritis and persistent pain.
+Acute damage that leads to knee swelling never heals on its own.
+Articular cartilage has no nerve supply (it is aneural), and so the injury may not be initially painful.
+But if left unrepaired the lesions expand, inviting early arthritis and persistent pain.

-In this 21st century, the ability to make extremely accurate diagnosis of joint injuries lies in the combination of careful history, i.e. talking to the patient about exactly how the damage occurred, an experienced examiner, accurate X-rays and high-field, high-quality MRI.
-It is pennywise and pound foolish to not obtain each of these after significant joint injuries since it is far cheaper and much more efficient to fix injuries sooner rather than later.
+In this 21st century, the ability to make extremely accurate diagnoses of joint injuries depends upon the combination of careful history (i.e. talking to the patient about exactly how the damage occurred), an experienced examiner, accurate X-rays, and high-field, high-quality MRIs.
+It is pennywise and pound-foolish to forego these assessments after significant joint injuries since it is far cheaper and much more efficient to fix injuries sooner rather than later.

-I predict that the cost of an MRI will be driven down so low that in the near future most acute joint injuries will be scanned without hesitation.
-We also hope for an increase in the knowledge that early repair is far better for the patient than false conservative care will become widespread.
-In the meantime, after a significant injury, be sure to get thee to an expert.
+We hope that the cost of an MRI will be driven down so low that, in the near future, most acute joint injuries will be scanned without hesitation.
+We also hope for an increase in the knowledge that early repair is far better for the patient than false conservative care.
+In the meantime, after suffering a significant injury, don’t hesitate: Get thee to an expert.
 And get accurate, image-supported data.